 Because of planned IT maintenance activities, ESO services may be only intermittently available on 19-20 January 2019.
 This includes the tools used for the preparation of observations at ESO telescopes.
 We apologize for the inconvenience.

 P2PP version 2 — Installation

-In principle, P2PP 2.13.2 will work within any Java Virtual Machine which supports the Java Runtime Environment (JRE) 1.5.0.
+In principle, P2PP 2.13.4 will work within any Java Virtual Machine which supports the Java Runtime Environment (JRE) 1.6.0 or newer.
 It has been reported to work on a variety of Unix platforms and Linux distributions, as well as MacOS X.

 Note: the installation kit which we provide does not allow the tool to run under Windows.

-We provide the installation kit for P2PP in the form of a tarball (see below).You should have Java 1.5 installed on your machine to run the software.
+We provide the installation kit for P2PP in the form of a tarball (see below).You should have Java 1.6 or newer installed on your machine to run the software.
 As a courtesy we also provide ready-to-use Java tarballs for some platforms.